 - Stainless steel precision tip for durability and ease of reach to difficult garment sections.

-- Auto steam function that matches the steam output to the sole temperature for ease of ironing.
+- An auto steam function that matches the steam output to the sole temperature for ease of ironing.

 - Powerful burst of steam 180g/min that removes creases easily.

-- Vertical steam feature that allows straightening of hanging garments.
+- A vertical steam feature that allows straightening of hanging garments.

 - It lacks auto power off which can lead to fires if left on accidentally.